J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab3/README.md

 the software was not time sensitive for its application so to speak.

 ### Observations and Conclusions
-During this whole assignment, what did you learn?
-What did you notice that was noteworthy?
-This should be a paragraph starting with the purpose, whether or not you achieved that purpose, what you learned, and how you can use this for future labs.

 In this lab, we will integrate the video display controller developed in Lab 2 with the MicroBlaze processor built using the fabric of the Artix-7 FPGA.
-In the preceding lectures, we learned about the Vivado and SDK tool chains, now it's time to put that knowledge to the test by building a software controlled datapath.
-Lab 2 revealed some shortcomings of our oscilloscope that this lab intends on correcting.
-Specifically, we will add: - A horizontal trigger point - The ability to enable and disable which channels are being displayed - The ability to trigger off of channel 2 - The ability to change the slope direction of the trigger The following figure shows required functionality - your program should allow the user to change the position of the triggerVolt and triggerTime indicators with the result that the waveform should be drawn so that the periodic waveform is increasing through that voltage at that time.
-The image below is what the scopeface should look like when triggering off of both triggerTime and triggerVolt
+In this assignment, I was able to build my knowledge on how hardware can be controlled by software.
+During the lectures leading up to the lab, it was interesting to see software change the hardware to turn on LEDs.
+The lab taught me how slave registers could move data from the software such as changing extenal select and changing logic in hardware to implement the change.
+What I also found noteworthy was that VHDL is not case sensitive, however when writing bulk code it is in my best interest to not write similar variable names.
+This is where I found myself with my final bug in the code which is discussed in the Debugging section.
+Fortunately we were able to add:

+- A horizontal trigger point
+- The ability to enable and disable which channels are being displayed
+- The ability to trigger off of channel 2
+- The ability to change the slope direction of the trigger The following figure shows required functionality

+In the last lab which is to implement a LUT (Look Up Table) to create a function generator, I believe that this gives me the attention to detail I will need to make the most out of Lab 4.
+Using software with hardware will most certainly go hand-in-hand with the final project whatever that may be.

 ### Documentation

+Assistance with lab took place with:
+	Professor Jeffery Falkinburg
+	TA Jacob Fox

+Conversed with:
+	Student Tate Anderson
+	Student Josh Bearden

 [^1]: Gate Check 1
 https://youtu.be/BJFPydwz0VA